 Please be noted that results from this research is focus only on Eclipse-Platform development community.
-This community structure are well-organized and have full-time workers.
+This community structure are well-organized and have full-time workers (like commercial development community).
 Difference OSS community can have difference structural which will reflects difference result from the same approach